hicommonwealth/commonwealth/knowledge_base/RabbitMQ.md

 ### Preventing data loss in the queue itself

 While we could replicate RabbitMQ memory the method is complex, expensive, and unnecessary considering that total memory failure is extremely unlikely.
 Instead, our system implements a recovery mechanism for recovering from a 'worst-case' scenario.
 In the event of a total RabbitMQ service failure, developers can run a script that compares the service database and fills in any missing info.
-For example, the script would query all chain-event-types on the chain-events service and then checks whether the IDs of every single one of those appear in the main service database.

 ### Preventing data inconsistencies across deployments and migrations